We are envisioning a safer, more accessible, and connected future, together.

 When the Phase 3 NEPA review process and Preliminary Design is complete, a Final Design Phase could commence, which could lead to a future Construction Phase.

-At this time, there is not an anticipated schedule for either Final Design or Construction Phases, and there is not identified funding for these potential future phases.
+At this time, there is not an anticipated schedule for either the Final Design or Construction Phases, and there is no funding identified for Final Design or Construction.

 A Planning and Environmental Linkages (PEL) Study is a Federal Highway Administration (FHWA) process used to plan solutions for transportation issues, priorities, and environmental concerns.
-It is a concept-level, decision-making tool supported by planning analyses.
-PEL planning activities and analyses include the following: user characteristics, safety, economic benefits, land development, natural and man-made environment, and community engagement.
+It is a decision-making tool supported by planning analyses that intends to streamline overall project delivery.
+PEL planning activities and analyses include the following: safety, economic benefits, transportation effects, natural and built environment effects, and implications for land use and community engagement.

 US-71 is unique among urban highways.
-It started like many others, in a frenzy of interstate highway planning and construction, 70 years ago, but was delayed and significantly altered due to organized community resistance.
+It started like so many others, with nation-wide interstate highway planning and construction, 70 years ago but was delayed and significantly altered due to organized community resistance.

-The National Environmental Policy Act (NEPA) review process is governed by the Federal Highway Administration’s (FHWA’s) guidelines.
-This NEPA process can take several forms and may explore impacts of refined alternatives that are developed in Phase 1, as well as mitigations to air quality, natural habitats, protected species, socioeconomics, soils and farmland, hazardous materials, and more.
+The National Environmental Policy Act (NEPA) requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
+The NEPA process for the Reconnecting the East Side project will take place in Phase 3 and will identify potential impacts of refined alternatives that are developed in Phase 1 of the project, as well as mitigations to air quality, natural habitats, protected species, socioeconomics, the built environment, soils and farmland, hazardous materials and more.

 For more information about NEPA, visit the American Association of Highway and Transportation Officials (AASHTO) website or the FHWA’s website.